devangi28/Covid-ChatBot/README.md

 # Covid-ChatBot
-A chatbot to answer all your questions regarding Covid19.
+A Chatbot to answer to answer all your questions regarding Covid19